roboticslab-uc3m/humasoft-yarp-devices/doc/softneck-usage.md

     ```
     * Terminal 4: module that connects the data output published by the mouse with the soft-neck-control in open loop
     ```bash
-    streamingDeviceController --streamingDevice SpaceNavigator --remoteCartesian /SoftNeckControl --movi --gain 0.1 --SpaceNavigator::fixedAxes "(x y z rotz)" --period 0.01
+    streamingDeviceController --streamingDevice SpaceNavigator --remoteCartesian /SoftNeckControl --pose --gain 0.1 --SpaceNavigator::fixedAxes "(x y z rotz)" --period 0.01
     ```

 * **soft-neck-control in closed-loop control**: It will reach the commanded position, using the IMU sensor to close the control loop
   - With **Sparkfun IMU** sensor:
       * Terminal 1: closed loop Coupled Control module using Sparkfun IMU (inclination-orientation)
       ```bash